It's Grim Up North: Composition

 "It's Grim Up North (Part 1)" is a 10-minute composition with two distinct segueing sections.
 The seven-minute first section is a heavy, pounding industrial techno track, over which Drummond lists the names of some towns and cities in the North of England.
-Between verses, Drummond's distorted voice urgently alerts us that "It's grim up north".
+Between verses, Drummond's distorted voice urgently alerts the listener that "It's grim up north".
 The instrumentation is in a minor key and is frequently discordant, featuring synthesised sounds reminiscent of passing heavy goods vehicles and train whistles.
 Although the underlying rhythm keeps a 4/4 time signature, several instruments keep 3/16 and 3/4 time throughout the track, including a deep second drum line—the "regular dull thud"—which juxtaposes when the 4/4 instruments and percussion drop out.
 The second section is a fully orchestrated arrangement of Jerusalem, with the sounds of brass, strings, organs, drums and choir.
 The instrumentation and vocals of the first section gradually diminish to nothing over a period of nearly two minutes.
 Following the climax of the hymn, howling wind and crow calls are heard and then fade out.

 "It's Grim Up North (Part 2)" is a six-minute reprise of the techno themes from Part 1, without the vocals and orchestra.
 The CD single track "Jerusalem on the Moors" comprises the orchestral arrangement of Jerusalem, beginning alongside a fadeout of the industrial techno instrumentation.